Imbuedhush/Incapsula-Bypass/README.md

-Only for educational purposes
+Only for educational purposes.

-This servers based on evaluation of Incapsula JS code in "virtual dom" polyfill.
+This server is based on evaluation of Incapsula JS code in "virtual dom" polyfill.

 Step1.
 GET https://website.com/
 Headers: